jasonrandrews/arm-software-developers/content/en/getstarted/armds.md

 Cortex-M users can also import projects from the library of CMSIS Packs.
 Note it is generally recommended to use Keil MDK for such projects, which has more robust support for such packs.

-Additional information coming soon.
-Remove?
+For more information, see the Development Studio [documentation](https://developer.arm.com/documentation/101469/latest/Migrating-from-DS-5-to-Arm-Development-Studio/CMSIS-Packs).

 ## Use a different compiler version than the default

 Development Studio installs with the latest [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) version available at the time of its release.
 It may be that you need to use a specific compiler version for your project (particularly common if the [Arm Compiler for Embedded FuSa](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded%20FuSa) is needed).

-Download and install instructions are given [here](/compilers/install_armclang).
+Full download and install instructions are given [here](/compilers/install_armclang).
 You must then register that compiler install with Arm Development Studio, by navigating to `Window > Preferences > Arm DS > Toolchains`, then click the `Add...` button, and browse to the install directory.
 Full details are given in the [documentation](https://developer.arm.com/documentation/101469/latest/Installing-and-configuring-Arm-Development-Studio/Register-a-compiler-toolchain).

 To change the compiler version used for a project, right-click on the project, and select `Properties` (or from the menu, select `Project > Properties`), then `C/C++ Build > Tool Chain Editor`, and select the appropriate compiler version from the `Current toolchain` pulldown.
 Click `Apply and Close`, and rebuild the project.